Forensic firearm examination: History

 The ability to compare ammunition is a direct result of the invention of rifling around the turn of the 16th century.
 By forcing the bullet to spin as it travels down the barrel of the weapon the precision is greatly increased.
-At the same time, the rifling leaves marks on the bullet that are indicative of that particular barrel.
-Prior to mass production of firearms, each barrel and bullet mold was hand made by gunsmiths making them unique.
-The first successful documented case of forensic firearm examination occurred in 1835 when a member of the Bow Street Runners in London matched a recovered bullet from a murder victim to a specific mold in a suspect's home confirming that he made the bullet; this gave further evidence that the bullet maker was the perpetrator and he was convicted.
+At the same time, examination occurred in 1835 when a member of the Bow Street Runners in London matched a recovered bullet from a murder victim to a specific mold in a suspect's home confirming that he made the bullet; this gave further evidence that the bullet maker was the perpetrator and he was convicted.
 As manufacturing and automation replaced hand tools, the ability to compare bullets became impossible due to the standardization of molds within a specific company.
 However, experts in the field postulated that there were microscopic differences on each barrel left during the manufacturing process.
 These differences were a result of wear on the machines and since each new weapon caused a tiny amount of wear, each barrel would be slightly different from every other barrel produced by that company.
 Also, each bullet fired from a specific barrel would be printed with the same marks, allowing investigators to identify the weapon that fired a specific bullet.

 One of the first uses of this knowledge was in 1915 to exonerate Charles Stielow of the murder of his neighbors.
 Stielow was sentenced to death and appealed to Charles S. Whitman, the Governor of New York, who was not convinced by the evidence used to convict Stielow.
 Whitman halted the execution until an inquiry could be conducted and after further examination it was shown that Stielow's firearm could not have fired the bullets recovered from the victims.
 The invention of the comparison microscope by Calvin Goddard and Phillip O. Gravelle in 1925 modernized the forensic examination of firearms.
 Simultaneous comparison of two different objects at the same time allowed to closely examine striations for matches and therefore make a more definitive statement as to whether or not they matched.